Political science is conventionally organized into five subfields:

 Professor Karl DeRouen’s research interests are conflict processes and international political economy with special interests in civil war peace processes and peace agreements.

-Professor Waleed Hazbun studies US foreign policy and International Relations with a focus on the politics of insecurity in the Middle East.
-His work takes a critical approaches to security studies and critical geopolitics and perspectives from the global south.
+Professor Waleed Hazbun studies US foreign policy and the international relations with a focus on the politics of insecurity in the Middle East.
+His work draws on approaches from critical security studies and critical geopolitics and perspectives from the global south.
 He also writes about the politics of tourism and global aviation.

 Professor Daniel Levine has broad interests in International Relations, political philosophy and theory, and Middle Eastern politics.
 His research agenda works along two distinct lines of thought.
 The first draws on Frankfurt School social theory and on the history and philosophy of social science to interrogate the interactions between academic scholarship and public policy.
 His key concerns in this area are normative: the responsibilities and obligations incumbent on scholars whose work intersects with war and deadly violence.
 The second area focuses on fear: both the direct experience of it, and its ‘afterlife’ – in history and public memory, in the workings of political institutions, and in policy discourses and doctrines.
 He is currently focusing on the early years of the Israel-Palestine conflict, with emphasis on Jewish/Zionist political and strategic thought in the decades between the First World War and the War of 1948-49.